clemensgg/superfluid-restake/README.md

 # superfluid-restake

-Similar to REStake, but puts tokens in superfluid staking.
+Similar to [REStake](https://github.com/eco-stake/restake), but puts tokens in superfluid staking.

+Before using, examine [`superfluid-restake.sh`](./superfluid-restake.sh) and make necessary changes based on your specific situation.

 ## Disclaimer